 The Mayo Renewable Energy Strategy (RES) 2011-2020 outlines the potential for County Mayo and how it can capitalise on a range of renewable resources, including onshore and offshore wind, wave and tidal energy, solar and other renewable energy forms.
 The RES acknowledges the significant contribution renewables can make to County Mayo, by providing more secure energy, reducing reliance on traditional fossil fuels, enabling future energy export and meeting energy targets.
 The strategy also identifies areas most suitable for renewable energy developments in a tier system.
-Mayo County Council will review and update the Mayo Renewable Energy Strategy over the lifetime of the development plan.
+Mayo County Council will commence the review and update the Mayo Renewable Energy Strategy within one year of adopting this plan.